EndritPJ/CFD_Machine_Learning/README.md

 6. Convert new .vtu files to Fluent meshes (.msh): `$ python vmtk_vtu2msh.py`
 7. Enter the Fluent/ directory and run: `$ python cfd_prepare.py`.
 This will output a Fluent journal file which will manage the CFD loop.
 Enter this file and edit it to select/change boundary conditions.
 8. Run the Fluent CFD simulations in batch mode in the terminal.
-9. After all simulations are completed, you should have a Point_Cloud and CGNS directory in the results folder.
+9. After all simulations are completed, you should have a Point_Cloud directory in the results folder.
 The next step is to interpolate all the CFD results back on the volume meshes (computed by SSM) which have point-point correspondence.
 To do this run: `$ pvbatch pview_resample_cfd2vtu` (make sure you edit the directories in the code first).

 ### Neural Network Building
 1. Enter the Keras conda environment.